Preparing your application

 List the key members of your team and assign them roles from the following:

-- project lead (PL) – PhD students and early career researchers (ECRs) are both eligible to apply under this role for this funding opportunity
+PhD students, doctoral level research assistants and ECRs are eligible to apply under the PL role for this funding opportunity.

 Only list one individual as project lead.